 We strongly recommend that all students and staff follow FCO guidelines.

-The Courtauld has cancelled all non-essential international travel for Courtauld work / study-related purposes through to end April.
+The Courtauld has cancelled all non-essential international travel for Courtauld work / study-related purposes.
 If you have Courtauld-related travel plans that you believe are essential, please contact Student and Academic Services if you are a student, and contact Human Resources if you are a member of staff.

 I am planning to travel to the UK - what should I do?

 Coronavirus regulations mean that you must self-isolate for 14 days if you return to the UK from a country outside the countries listed in the travel corridor exemption list.

 From 10 July 2020 you will not have to self-isolate when you arrive in England, if you:

 - are travelling or returning from one of the countries with travel corridor exemption